 By not having raised any external capital at Zerodha, investing through Rainmatter using high-risk personal capital, ROI only in terms of building great products, taking minority stakes and no board seats, we ensure there are no conflicts of interests.

 The reason for writing this post was because we are constantly asked — what is Rainmatter?
-We have partnered with over 9 startups, and by not being vocal, there are many misconceptions on how, what, why, etc. Going forward we will constantly keep writing and sharing not just about everything we are doing, but also industry trends, do’s and don’ts of being part of a regulated business, and anything that might help an investment-tech startup.
+We have partnered with over 9 startups, and by not being vocal, there are many misconceptions on how, what, why, etc. Going forward we will constantly keep writing and sharing on our blog, not just about everything we are doing, but also industry trends, do’s and don’ts of being part of a regulated business, and anything that might help an investment-tech startup.